-Henry Wadsworth Longfellow’s “The Wreck of the Hesperus” is a narrative poem of 88 lines.
-It appeared in Ballads and Other Poems in 1842, but may have first been published in the New World newspaper in January of 1840.
+Henry Wadsworth Longfellow’s “The Wreck of the Hesperus” appeared in Ballads and Other Poems in 1842, but may have first been published in the New World newspaper in January of 1840.
 This poem was written during a time of “experimentation in dramatic writing” (Henry) during Longfellow’s career, alongside the other works published in Ballads and Other Poems.
-According to one source Longfellow wrote this poem in just three hours during a restless night.
-“The Wreck of the Hesperus” was inspired by two actual shipwrecks, one being the real-life ship of the same name which was ruined near Boston and the other a shipwreck at Norman’s Woe, a location named in the poem.
+Longfellow wrote this poem one sleepless night after reading about a storm that caused many shipwrecks and fatalities.
+“The Wreck of the Hesperus” was inspired by two actual shipwrecks, one being the real-life ship of the same name, which was ruined near Boston, and the other a shipwreck at Norman’s Woe, the location named in the poem.

-“The Wreck of the Hesperus” is a beautiful and lyrical poem that shows the repercussions of pride and poor judgment, as humans are so susceptible to the ferocity of nature.
+“The Wreck of the Hesperus” is a beautiful lyrical poem that shows the repercussions of pride and poor judgment, as humans are susceptible to the ferocity of nature.